SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the roll with the effect, the more information she learns.
 Characters may attempt to hide themselves by rolling their willpower or Knowledge or by creating an appropriate manipulation.
-The results are then read as points above this diﬃculty, instead of points rolled with the search skill.
+The results are then read as points above this difficulty, instead of points rolled with the search skill.
 With a Critical Failure result, add the total normally, including the one on the Wild Die, and use the results of one level less than that total.
 For totals that would have been minimal, the Critical Failure